palmcivet7/opcodes-fv/3-gas-bad-nft-marketplace-audit/README.md

+# Game plan

+1. Warm up, by verifying some stats of our NftMock
+   1. Total supply is never negative
+   2. Minting mints 1 NFT
+   3. Sanity checks
+   4. Parametric example
+2. Going to formally verify a lot of stuff for the GasBadNftMarketplace
+   1. Anytime mapping is updated, we emit an event
+   2. Calling ANY function on the GasBad marketplace, or the nftmarketplace, they end in the same state

 # Gas Bad NFT Marketplace

 <p align="center">
 <img src="./img/gas-bad.png" width="400" alt="gas-bad">
 <br/>

 We are building a "gas bad" marketplace.
 An NFT marketplace, but we are going for a gas optimized version.

 To do this, we are writing 2 types of smart contracts:

 1. Reference contracts in solidity
 2. Optimized contracts in solidity / assembly

 We will be deploying `GasBadNftMarketplace.sol` to the Ethereum mainnet, but are using `NftMarketplace.sol` as a reference point.

 <!-- <p align="center">
 <img src="./images/math-master.png" width="400" alt="gas bad nft marketplace">